Luis-Nobrega/OOM-Internship-WRF/HOST/README.md

 ```

 ## Nested domain rules
 When working with nested domains it is necessary to follow several steps to ensure compatability.
-If there requirements arren't met, [core_calc.py](/core_calc.py) will throw an error.
+If their requirements aren't met, [core_calc.py](/core_calc.py) will throw an error.
 If the dimensions are correct, you should see something similar to this:
 ```
 Valid nested domain sizes: 2 domains in use
 ```